goblinfactory/FluentAutomation/README.md

 #### random ideas and notes

 - setup CICD on appVeyor so that I can have all code at very least build server tested with 100% passing tests before submitting pull requests.
-- test running the solution not as admininistrator
-- run tests a few times and see if the tests are consistent
-- run invididual tests and see if they're stable
-- run tests with and without stickysessions
-- investigate individual causes of test failures, see very briefly if I can debug each easily?
-- see if these are timing issues?
 - add cake build script to do build, run tests and create package.

-#### rough release notes : this fix

-- fix false negative test, `ScreenShotOnFailedAction()`
-- I've removed chromedriver.exe from the project and have written a powershell script `update-chrome-driver.ps1`
-- i've added the readme and powershell script the solution items, that's the only reason the sln file has been modified.
-- webdriver changes to the API
-  * `Timeouts().ImplicitlyWait` -> `Timeouts().ImplicitWait`
-  * update `Webdriver` from ver `2.41` to `3.11`
-  * `browserCapabilities.IsJavaScriptEnabled` no longer supported, changed to `browserCapabilities.SetCapability("javascriptEnabled", true);`

-#### test notes - first observations

-- `ScreenshotOnFailedAction()` looks like a false negative, the test needs to inject a dateTime provider, or test a file matching a regex is created, instead of looking for an exact dateTime filename in temp.